 When chatting in Blackboard Collaborate, you can participate in more than one Chat conversation at a time.
 These conversations take place in conversation tabs at the bottom of the Chat panel.
-When a session begins, there are two conversation tabs: one for messages sent to everyone (in the Main room) and one for private messages between Moderators.
+When a session begins, there are no conversation tabs.

-When a new private conversation is initiated (by you or by someone else with you), a new conversation tab is added to the bottom of the Chat panel for that conversation.
+When a new private conversation is initiated (by you or by someone else with you), a new conversation tab is added to the bottom of the Chat panel for that conversation and a Room conversation tab added for the room you are in (Main room or breakout room).

-Note: In some sessions, private chatting between Participants may be disabled by the session creator or administrator.
+Note: In some sessions, private chatting between Participants may be disabled.
+You will always be able to sent private Chat messages to Moderators.